-The European packaging industry's financial performance has been volatile over the 2010-2014 period.
+The financial performance of the European packaging industry has been volatile over the 2010-2014 period.
 While return on equity, along with other profitability and cost metrics has been unstable over the last few years, liquidity and solvency ratios have remained consistent.
 Going by the current scenario, financial performance is expected to be flat in 2015.
-To break out of the current situation, companies in the packaging industry are increasingly looking for merger and acquisition (M&A) opportunities in Asia's emerging economies.
+To break out of the current situation, companies in the packaging industry are increasingly looking for merger and acquisition (M&A) opportunities in Asia’s emerging economies.
 This will help them increase revenue and strengthen foothold in fast-growth markets.

 The new study from Frost & Sullivan, Investment Analysis of the European Packaging Industry, reveals that over the 2010-2014 period, the United Kingdom struck the maximum M&A deals, followed by France and Germany.